Stateless actor-critic for instance segmentation with high-level priors: Discussion and Outlook

-We introduced an end-to-end instance segmentation algorithm which can exploit non-differentiable loss functions and high-level prior information.
-Our RL approach is based on stateless actor-critic and predicts the full segmentation at every step, allowing us to assign rewards to all objects and reach stable convergence.
+We introduced an end-to-end instance segmentation algorithm that can exploit non-differentiable loss functions and high-level prior information.
+Our novel RL approach is based on the stateless actor-critic and predicts the full segmentation at every step, allowing us to assign rewards to all objects and reach stable convergence.
 The segmentation problem is formulated as graph partitioning; we design a reward decomposition algorithm which maps object- and image-level rewards to sub-graphs for localized supervision.
+Our experiments demonstrate good segmentation quality on synthetic and real data using \emph{only} rule-based supervision without any object- or pixel-level labels, such as centers, boxes or masks.
+Furthermore, in case of full supervision, our method enables end-to-end instance segmentation with direct object-level reasoning, which will allow for post-processing-aware training of segmentation CNNs.
+In the future, we plan to explore other tasks and reward functions and will further study the semi-supervised setup that showed very promising initial results.

-We performed proof-of-concept experiments to demonstrate the feasibility of our approach on synthetic and real data and showed in particular that our setup can segment microscopy images with no direct supervision other than high-level reasoning.
-In the future, we plan to explore other problems and reward functions as well as a semi-supervised setup (briefly introduced in Appendix \ref{sec:direct_superivision}) where we think our approach can be very beneficial.
-Furthermore, even in case of full supervision with ample groundtruth, our RL-based formulation enables end-to-end instance segmentation with direct object-level reasoning, which will allow for post-processing-aware training of the CNN which predicts object boundaries or embeddings.
+\paragraph{Limitations} Our method relies on superpixels which are fixed and not optimized jointly, so the upper bound on the performance is defined by superpixel accuracy.
+We believe an extension to pixels is possible and envision working on this in the future, but the current setup will not scale to the pixel level directly.
+Also, our method is limited to problems where consistent prior rules can be formulated for all instances.
+While this is the case for many applications in life science and medical imaging, not all object classes in the natural world can be described in this way.
+Here, our method could contribute by complementing training annotations with rules, reducing the overall labelling load in a semi-supervised setting.
+Finally, our approach requires non-trivial reward engineering as a trade-off for not performing any annotations.